pumpan/FillRaidBots-Client-1.14/README.md

-# FillRaidBots
+# FillRaidBots Client 1.14

 ## Overview

-This addon is an extension for the **PartyBot Command Panel (PCP)** for **World of Warcraft (WoW) 1.12.1** helps users efficiently fill a raid with bots and manage them through an intuitive command panel.
-It includes features for setting up bot configurations, managing presets for various dungeons and raids, and automating bot removal.
+This addon is an extension for the **PartyBot Command Panel (PCP)** for **World of Warcraft (WoW) 1.14** helps users efficiently fill a raid with bots and manage them through an intuitive command panel.
+It includes features for setting up bot configurations, managing presets for various dungeons and raids, and a button that appears for bot removal when first bot (party bot) is added and a button to remove dead bots (when a dead bot is detected).
+**Good to know is that this addon is better on 1.12.1 client where bots are automaticaly removed**
 ## Features

 - **Automated Interface Creation:**